 There’s also the risk level to consider.
 As previously mentioned, futures generally come with a high level of risk in relation to the sum invested.
 While options come with a reasonably high level of risk, due in large part to their complexity, as a general rule, futures come with much more risk.

-If you have an interest in starting to trade futures, getting started is relatively similar to any other type of trading.
+If you have an interest in starting to trade futures, getting started is relatively similar to any other [type of trading/types-of-trading).
 All you’ll need to do is find a broker that allows for trading in futures and open an account with that broker.
 As with any other type of account, you should expect to answer some questions about your financial situation, goals, and experience level.
-When working with a futures broker, there may be some additional questions, since your broker will need to understand the level of risk you can handle.
+When working with a futures broker, there may be some additional questions since your broker will need to understand the level of risk you can handle.

 For those who aren’t interested in speculatively trading futures, managed futures funds can be added to a diversified portfolio to increase risk-adjusted returns.